-(Please see our class pages for up to date termly topic webs and planning letters)
+(Please see our class pages link above for up to date termly topic webs and planning letters)

 The Government has laid down clear guidelines for what should be taught in schools.
 Our Foundation Stage children cover all areas of the Foundation Stage Curriculum which prepares them for their development through the National Curriculum.
 This framework, the National Curriculum, contains eleven subjects, with a significant proportion of time being devoted to the development of children’s literacy and numeracy skills.

 In addition, Citizenship and Health Education are taught (PSHE).
 At St Nicolas we also teach Modern Foreign Languages (MFL) in Years 3 to 6.